How to Fix Panel disconnect on GE Profile PDT755SYRFS

 • The display goes blank mid-cycle and the dishwasher stops running

-These issues are typically caused by a loose ribbon cable connection, a faulty control board, or worn touchpad contacts that have degraded over time.
+Typically, these issues stem from a loose ribbon cable connection, a faulty control board, or degraded touchpad contacts.

 Safety First